rasundsbak/rtd-tutorial/docs/source/29_references.rst

 Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin
 <https://arxiv.org/abs/1706.03762>`_

+"When you have 3 or more authors, you only use the first author's surname in text, and abbreviate the rest of the list with "et al." (Latin for "and others").
+In your reference list, you list all of the authors (up to 20)."

 Recommended reading
 ------------------